Our website uses cookies to enhance your browsing experience.

 JetBrains IntelliJ IDEA / Rider / CLion

-If you enter a valid license, the 'Invalid License' label is replaced with 'Valid License' and the license expiration date appears in the 'Expires' field.
+If you enter the valid license, the 'Invalid License' label is replaced with 'Valid License' and the license expiration date appears in the 'Expires' field.
 Click Apply or OK to confirm and save the license.

 C and C++ Compiler Monitoring UI